jmsusanto/jmsusanto.github.io/README.md

 ### Bus Transit in Madison Wisconsin
 I worked with Professor Tyler Caraza-Harter and a team of two graduate students to improve Madison’s bus system.
 The goal of this project was to identify areas in Madison that are not well-served by the bus system and also identify redundant bus routes.
 The code and the simulator can be found [here](https://github.com/wisc-bus).
 The project report can be found [here](https://htmlpreview.github.io/?https://github.com/jmsusanto/Bus-Transit-Project/blob/master/Final%20Report.html).
 <br>
-### Bus Transit in Madison Wisconsin
-I worked with Professor Tyler Caraza-Harter and a team of two graduate students to improve Madison’s bus system.
-The goal of this project was to identify areas in Madison that are not well-served by the bus system and also identify redundant bus routes.
-The code and the simulator can be found [here](https://github.com/wisc-bus).
-The project report can be found [here](https://htmlpreview.github.io/?https://github.com/jmsusanto/Bus-Transit-Project/blob/master/Final%20Report.html).